schriftgestalt/GlyphsSDK/Python Templates/File Format/README.md

+Welcome to Glyphs.app’s plug-in documentation.

+This documentation here covers only a few details of the whole process.
+If you’re new to the subject, we recommend to start by [reading our tutorial](https://glyphsapp.com/tutorials/plugins), where you will later be asked to return here.

-## File Format Plugin
+## File Format Plug-in

-At the moment, this plugin provides font export functionality through the Export dialog.
+At the moment, this plug-in provides font export functionality through the Export dialog.
 Planned for the future are Save and Open functionalities.

-This sample plugin is functional and exports glyph names, unicodes and glyph width into a simple CSV file.
+This sample plug-in is functional and exports glyph names, unicodes and glyph width into a simple CSV file.
 It makes use of a GUI through Interface Builder.
 See the description one level up (https://github.com/schriftgestalt/GlyphsSDK/tree/master/Python%20Templates) on how to use it.

 ![](../_Readme_Images/exportdialog.png)

 # User code

-A functional plugin can be as small as this (in `Contents/Resources/plugin.py`):
+A functional plug-in can be as small as this (in `Contents/Resources/plugin.py`):

 ```python
 # encoding: utf-8